Distance Encoding: Design Provably More Powerful Neural Networks for Graph Representation Learning: Acknowledgement

 \section{Acknowledgement}

 The authors would like to thank Weihua Hu for raising the preliminary concept of distance encoding that initializes the investigation.
 The authors also would like to thank Jiaxuan You and Rex Ying for their insightful comments during the discussion.
 The authors also would thank Baharan Mirzasoleiman and Tailin Wu for their suggestions on the paper writing.
+The authors also would like to thank the NeurIPS reviewers for their insightful observations and actionable suggestions to improve the manuscript.
 This research has been supported in part by Purdue CS start-up, NSF CINES, NSF HDR, NSF Expeditions, NSF RAPID, DARPA MCS, DARPA ASED, ARO MURI, Stanford Data Science Initiative, Wu Tsai Neurosciences Institute, Chan Zuckerberg Biohub, Amazon, Boeing, Chase, Docomo, Hitachi, Huawei, JD.com, NVIDIA, Dell.
-The author Jure Leskovec is a Chan Zuckerberg Biohub investigator.
+J. L. is a Chan Zuckerberg Biohub investigator.

 \begin{appendix}

 \end{appendix}